vbablue/Coursera_DS_CleanData/README.md

 6. Read the subject data and assign a column name to it.
 7. Bind all the 3 data sets (data, activity and subject) to form the final data set we will be working on.

+Note: Test data has 561 columns and 2947

 ### Cleaning the Train data
 Train data has a total of 561 columns and 7352 rows.
 Of these the columns with mean, and std are extracted and formed a separate data set.

 ### Merging train and test data
 1. Merge the two datasets (train and test) with rbind.
 The merged data set is called merged_test_data.

 ### Create Tidy data
 1. Use the merge data set to create the tidy data.
 The tidy data contains the mean of the each column grouped at the Subject and activity level.